 About Me

 Esther also enjoys a vibrant teaching career.
-She currently teaches privately in the Dallas area and serves as an Adjunct Cello Faculty at Dallas College.
+She currently teaches privately in the Dallas area and serves as Adjunct Cello Faculty at Dallas College.
 She was a teaching assistant to Julia Lichten at the Meadowmount School of Music in 2019, and since then has been invited to give masterclasses, lectures, and serve as faculty for institutions such as the University of Arizona, International Cello Institute, BridgeMusik, and Music Academy of Kansas City.